Minimizing preanalytical errors in blood gas testing

 Increase operator and patient safety with proper sampling technique in the preanalytical phase.

-Studies have shown that up to 62 % of testing errors occur in the preanalytical phase leading to incorrect patient results, operator injury or blood gas analyzers becoming inoperable.
+Studies have shown that up to 62 % of laboratory testing errors occur in the preanalytical phase.
+This may lead to incorrect patient results, operator injury or blood gas analyzers becoming inoperable.

-Luckily, with proper sampling technique and careful attention to the necessary steps in the preanalytical phase of blood gas testing, you can avoid most preanalytical errors .
+With proper sampling technique and careful attention to the necessary steps in the preanalytical phase of blood gas testing, you can avoid most preanalytical errors.

 Carraro P et al. Errors in a stat laboratory: Types and frequencies 10 years later.
 Clin Chem 2007; 53,7: 1338-42.